tomwhartung/seeourminds.com-bootstrap/Site/content/static/content/json/galleries/README.md

 - 'ascii' codec can't decode byte 0xe2 in position 16501: ordinal not in range(128)

+**Note: this error occurs only when serving page in apache** - not when using local server!

 ## Cause

 I believe these come from copy-and-pasting quotes found online.